meco-group/nlgreyfast/README.md

 # nlgreyfast

-This is a toolbox for identification of nonlinear state-space grey-box models.
+## Toolbox for identification of nonlinear state-space grey-box models

-It supports multiple formulations of the optimization problem for parameter estimation:
+This toolbox supports multiple formulations of the optimization problem for parameter estimation:

 ![GitHubReadmeFigure](GitHubReadmeFigure.png)